- Search The Registry

 - My Account

 In 1977, he was inspired to become a singer.
 After a period in New Orleans with a band called Astral Projection, he moved to San Francisco where, among other important contacts, he met Bill Cosby, who arranged for McFerrin's debut at the Hollywood Bowl as part of the 1980 Playboy Jazz Festival.
 A triumph in New York at the Kool Jazz Festival followed a year later, and shortly thereafter, in May 1982, he released his debut album, Bobby McFerrin.
-In 1983 after touring with his own band McFerrin began unaccompanied concerts.
-This led to a solo tour of Germany where the live album The Voice was recorded.
-This album showcased McFerrin's pioneering a cappella excursions.
+In 1983 after touring with his band, McFerrin began unaccompanied concerts.
+This led to a solo tour of Germany, where the live album The Voice was recorded.
+This album showcased McFerrin's pioneering Cappella excursions.

-Throughout his career he continues to present solo concerts in the world's most prestigious venues.
-Through the 1980s, he expanded his circle of collaborated with Garrison Keillor, Jack Nicholson, Joe Zawinul, Manhattan Transfer, Herbie Hancock, Jon Hendricks, Wayne Shorter and Robin Williams.
+He continues to present solo concerts in the world's most prestigious venues throughout his career.
+Through the 1980s, he expanded his circle of collaboration with Garrison Keillor, Jack Nicholson, Joe Zawinul, Manhattan Transfer, Herbie Hancock, Jon Hendricks, Wayne Shorter, and Robin Williams.
 He was featured in popular television commercials, sang the weekly theme for The Cosby Show, and the theme for Bertrand Tavernier's film 'Round Midnight, another Grammy-winning performance.
 McFerrin then had additional commercial success as a one-man vocal with his multi-tracked multi-platinum album Simple Pleasures (1988), which included the worldwide, chart-topping single and video "Don't Worry, Be Happy."

-He made his debut with the San Francisco Symphony on his fortieth birthday and has since gone on to repeat engagements, conducting every major orchestra, including the New York Philharmonic, the Chicago Symphony, the Cleveland Orchestra, the Philadelphia Orchestra, the Los Angeles Philharmonic, the London Philharmonic and many others.
-He has also conducted a concert version of Porgy and Bess with the Opera Carolina and at the Mann Centre, and he has appeared at the Ravinia, Aspen, Blossom and Verbier Festivals.
+He made his debut with the San Francisco Symphony on his fortieth birthday and has since gone on to repeat engagements, conducting every major orchestra, including the New York Philharmonic, the Chicago Symphony, the Cleveland Orchestra, the Philadelphia Orchestra, the Los Angeles Philharmonic, the London Philharmonic, and many others.
+He has also conducted a concert version of Porgy and Bess with the Opera Carolina and at the Mann Centre.
+He has also appeared at the Ravinia, Aspen, Blossom, and Verbier Festivals.
 The 1990 release of Medicine Music demonstrated McFerrin's skills as an orchestra leader, especially in his work with the group Voicestra.
-It was with that ten-voice group that he appeared on Today, Arsenio Hall, and Evening at Pops.
+With that ten-voice group, he appeared on Today, Arsenio Hall, and Evening at Pops.

 His album Hush was recorded with cellist Yo-Yo Ma and released in 1992.
 In addition to his numerous outside conducting activities, McFerrin is part of the artistic leadership of the Saint Paul Chamber Orchestra, which he joined in April of 1994 as Creative Chair.
-His conducting activities with that orchestra include subscription series, tours and other special concerts, and he has been instrumental in the development of CONNECT, the orchestra's educational and outreach program.
-In June of 1995, he released his first classical album Paper Music recorded with the Saint Paul Chamber Orchestra.
-The album features McFerrin conducting (and singing) the music of Mendelssohn, Mozart, Bach, Stravinsky and Tchaikovsky, among others.
+His conducting activities with that orchestra include subscription series, tours, and other special concerts, and he has been instrumental in the development of CONNECT, the orchestra's educational and outreach program.
+In June 1995, he released his first classical album, Paper Music, recorded with the Saint Paul Chamber Orchestra.
+The album features McFerrin conducting (and singing) the music of Mendelssohn, Mozart, Bach, Stravinsky, and Tchaikovsky, among others.

 In 1996 his efforts to bring new and younger audiences to classical music earned him media coverage unprecedented for a musician.
-He was honored as the ABC News "Person of the Week" and with an entire Nightline program devoted to his work, as well as a feature on 60 Minutes.
-The same year he appeared as host and performer in the PBS special Loosely Mozart, conducting the Orchestra of St. Luke's with pianist Chick Corea in a performance of Mozart's Piano Concerto No. 20, singing a selection from Hush with Yo-Yo Ma, and performing in a special contribution to pianist Marcus Roberts' interpretation of Rhapsody in Blue.
+He was honored as the ABC News "Person of the Week" with an entire Nightline program devoted to his work and a feature on 60 Minutes.
+The same year he appeared as host and performer in the PBS special Loosely Mozart, conducting the Orchestra of St. Luke's with pianist Chick Corea in a performance of Mozart's Piano Concerto No. 20, singing a selection from Hush with Yo-Yo Ma and performing in a special contribution to pianist Marcus Roberts' interpretation of Rhapsody in Blue.